iakhileshsoni/akhilesh-soni/README.md

 2. Passionate for learning & exploring new Technologies.

-3. I love to code and always try to implement new ideas and have experiments
+3. I love to code and always try to implement new ideas and to have experiments

 <!--
 **AkhilWorld143/AkhilWorld143** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.